Philippines women's national futsal team: Team image

 The Philippines women's national team is known by the moniker Filipina5 which was formally introduced by the PFF in April 2025.
 Previously the team was known as Pinay 5 when it was under the sponsorship of the Moran Foundation.
 The moniker, also a trademark owned by its backers, was dropped in January 2025.

+Their current kit provider is Puma.
+The women's national futsal team first used the 2026 set introduced by Puma in November 2025 at the 2025 FIFA Futsal Women's World Cup.
+It consists of a blue kit for the home colors and pink kit exclusive for the women's side for the away colors.

 Fixtures and results

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.